QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

-When using programming by contract extensively, it is often necessary to classify assertion for different purposes, and have this classification impacting run-time code generation.
-A very common case is to differenciate assertions that can be activated at run-time and generate tests from assertions code that cannot be possibly compiled (because it's too slow, needs too much memory or references entities that have no body) but is nonetheless useful for the purpose of proof.
+When using programming by contract extensively, it is often necessary to classify assertion for different purposes, and have this classification impact run-time code generation.
+A very common case is to differenciate assertions that can be activated at run-time, generate tests from assertions code that cannot be possibly compiled (because it's too slow, needs too much memory or references entities that have no body), or use assertions for the purpose of proof.

 Guide-level explanation